ChristianPari/365-Days-of-Code/README.md

+<h3>Day 353-365<h3>

+Somehow I managed to tweet less than days I coded since I have now completed 1 round of 365 Days of Code!
+I will be starting round 2 this week!

 <h2>Day 351-352</h2>

 Working on understanding Two Factor Auth, created a basic program using Flask Python Twilio and Authy to create a simple OTP 2FA